Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 Reconnect with those who know you and your work.
 Benefits.
 More.
 (Updated April 12, 2018.)

-If you are in the process of leaving HP, use our ASAP Checklist immediately – before you lose access to HP Inc or Hewlett Packard Enterprise internal systems.
-Advice from alumni on the many things you need to do as soon as you know you are leaving – and in the following few weeks.
+If you are in the process of leaving or being laid off, use our ASAP Checklist immediately – before you lose access to HP Inc or Hewlett Packard Enterprise internal systems.
+Advice from alumni on the many things you need to do As soon as you know you are leaving or being laid off – and in the following few weeks.